 3. Millions on the Move

-There is a mass migration of people in China before New Year.
+There is a mass migration of people in China!
 Literally millions of people are on the move before the New Year to visit their family and friends.
 When I was in Beijing I asked people how is this managed and people explained the government help to co-ordinate this by allowing people to travel on specific days based on the first letter of their surname!

 4. Why Chinese New Year falls on a different day each year

 China follows 2 calendars, the globally accepted Gregorian calendar but also the traditional lunar-solar Chinese calendar.
 Chinese New Year always falls on the 2nd new moon before the spring equinox.
-This is the reason Chinese New Year is not the 1st day of January or even on the same date every year!
+This is the reason it is not the 1st day of January or even on the same date every year!

 5. Chinese Astrology & Chinese Medicine